mirunaish/gochat/README.md

 ![login page](./media/loginpage.png)

 _Login page.
-Note that I may have made small styling changes since this screenshot was taken_
+Note that I have made small styling changes since this screenshot was taken_

 ![go chat](./media/go_chat.png)

 _chat page_

-## Running instructions
+## How to run locally

+### Server

-1. Create a postgres database.
+1. Create a local Postgres database.
 Tables will be created automatically when first running the program.
-2. Generate a secret key for signing JWTs.
+2. Generate a secret key for signing JWTs, or enter a random string (not secure).
 3. Duplicate `.env.template` and rename it to `.env`.
 Fill in the values.
 4. `cd server`
 5. Run `go run ./cmd/`

+### Client

+1. Install the Live Server extension for VSCode
+2. Start the server
+3. Open a browser (not Firefox, but Firefox Nightly is ok) and navigate to 127.0.0.1:5500/client

 ## Who Did What?